Sunavya15/imagefinder-2022-06-02/imagefinder/README.md

 You should see a line at the bottom that says "Started Jetty Server".
 Now, if you enter localhost:8080 into your browser, you should see the index.html welcome page!
 If all has gone well to this point, you're ready to begin!

-## Future Improvements
+## Improvements
-Enhance face detection using DNN-based models (OpenCV DNN)(haarcascade_frontalface_alt).
+* Enhanced face detection using DNN-based models (OpenCV DNN)(haarcascade_frontalface_alt).
-Improve logo detection using custom ML models.
+* Improve logo detection using custom ML models.
-Optimize the crawling process to prevent duplicate requests.
+* Optimized the crawling process to prevent duplicate requests.
-Store processed images in a database instead of saving locally.
+* Store processed images in a database instead of saving locally.